01. History of Asbestos Use

 Many of Riley Stoker’s products contained asbestos until the mineral was phased out in the late 1900s.
 Manufacturers continued to produce asbestos-containing materials even after its dangers were known and safer alternatives became available.

 Riley Stoker and Occupational Exposure

 One of the most common ways asbestos victims were exposed to the carcinogen was through occupational exposure.
-Riley Stoker was responsible for the exposure of not only their own workers, but workers in other industries that utilized their products on the job.
+Riley Stoker was responsible for the exposure of not only its own workers but workers in other industries that utilized its products on the job.